Cementum: Dentinocemental junction

 When the cementoid reaches the full thickness needed, the cementoid surrounding the cementocytes becomes mineralized, or matured, and is then considered cementum.
-Because of the apposition of cementum over the dentin, the dentinocemental junction (DCJ) is formed.
+The dentinocemental junction (DCJ) is formed because of the apposition of cementum over the dentin.
 This interface is not as defined, either clinically or histologically, as that of the dentinoenamel junction (DEJ), given that cementum and dentin are of common embryological background, unlike that of enamel and dentin.

 The dentinocemental junction (DCJ) is a relatively smooth area in the permanent tooth, and attachment of cementum to the dentin is firm but not understood completely.

 Types

 The different categories of cementum are based on the presence or absence of cementocytes, as well as whether the collagen fibres are extrinsic or intrinsic.
 It is thought that fibroblasts, and some cementoblasts, secrete extrinsic fibres, but only cementoblasts secrete intrinsic fibres.
 The extrinsic fibres within acellular extrinsic fibre cementum, travel perpendicular to the surface of the root and allow the tooth to attach to the alveolar bone by the periodontal ligament (PDL), continuous with the cementodentinal junction (CDJ).
 Acellular cementum only contains extrinsic collagen fibres.
 Whereas, cellular cementum is quite thick and contains both extrinsic and intrinsic collagen fibres.
 The first cementum to be formed during tooth development is acellular extrinsic fibre cementum.
 The acellular layer of cementum is living tissue that does not incorporate cells into its structure and usually predominates on the coronal half of the root; cellular cementum occurs more frequently on the apical half.
-In summary, the main types of cementum are as follows: Acellular Afibrillar Cementum (AAC), Acellular Extrinsic Fibres Cementum (AEFC), Cellular Intrinsic Fibres Cementum (CIFC) and Mixed Stratified Cementum (MSC) which displays both cellular and acellular cementum.
+In summary, the main types of cementum are as follows: acellular afibrillar cementum (AAC), acellular extrinsic fibres cementum (AEFC), cellular intrinsic fibres cementum (CIFC) and mixed stratified cementum (MSC) which displays both cellular and acellular cementum.

 Cellular cementum contains cells and is the medium of attachment of collagen fibres to the alveolar bone.
 It is also responsible for minor repair of any resorption by continued deposition to keep the attachment apparatus intact.
 Acellular cementum does not contain cells and has a main purpose of adaptive function.